Recertification (continuing professional development requirements)

 Each year when they renew their annual practising certificate, pharmacists must confirm whether they have completed the recertification requirements.
 Council may set further conditions for pharmacists who have not met these requirements.

-A small number of pharmacists selected for audit will be asked to provide further information regarding their professional development activities.
+Each year a small number of pharmacists will be selected for audit and their ENHANCE records will be reviewed.
 This information will be used to assess the quality of participation against specific criteria, identify areas for improvement, set future targets for the programme provider and identify any new recertification requirements for individual pharmacists.

 Non-compliance with the recertification requirements

-Pharmacists who are not meeting the requirements of recertification may have a condition placed on their annual practising certificate that requires them to practise under the supervision of another pharmacist until they meet the requirements.
+Pharmacists who have not met the requirements of recertification may have a condition placed on their annual practising certificate that requires them to practise under the supervision of another pharmacist until they meet the requirements.
 The condition is recorded on the Register and is publicly available.
 Until the condition is lifted, the pharmacist cannot undertake the following roles:

 - Pharmacy Councillor (including Committee members)